 The Old Granary is a charming converted barn which started its life as a grain store and is a Grade II Listed building of historical importance.
 Lovingly presented The Old Granary is a truly romantic retreat which still retains many of its original features.
-Step through the doorway into a sumptous interior with character and personal styling with original wooden beams, log wood burner.
+Step through the doorway into a sumptous interior with character and personal styling with original wooden beams, electric stove.
 Also a wonderful private hot tub for guests to use.
 Set on the edge of the Peak District National Park, there is plenty to see and do from the doorstep.
 Guests have full access to the private 7 seater Jacuzzi within the patio area and the beautiful gardens and private lawn area overlooking rural uninterrupted far reaching views.
 A welcome pack is provided of homemade Victoria Sponge Cake, artisan bread, butter, wine, chocolates, 6 free range eggs, all kitchen essentials, milk, tea, coffee, sugar.

 What is the capacity for The Old Granary & Shepherd's Hut?